-G80 is an interactive installation which proposes a contemporary interpretation of Richard Buckminster Fuller's "World Game": a strategy simulation tool inspired by War Games, which aimed at "an equitable distribution of resources" on a planetary scale.
+Inspired by the War Games and strategy games, this global scenario simulation game aimed to achieve "an equitable distribution of resources".
 Created in the cybernetic era in the early 1960s, it embodies the promise of computation and mathematical models for solving socio-political and ecological problems such as overpopulation, energy, consumption, access to services, resources, etc.

 Today with the arrival of supercomputers, the multiplication of data and the advent of artificial intelligence, the realisation of such a total regulation project might be achievable.